Huawei P40 Pro: we've held the phone early, but we weren't allowed to see it

-After an under wraps session with a Huawei product expert revealed design and camera highlights of the upcoming flagship, we can confirm that Huawei’s upcoming P40-series is set to take on the Samsung Galaxy S20 Ultra and its 100x Space Zoom with gusto.
-There's a new sensor, and an upgraded periscope camera.
+After an under-wraps session during which a Huawei product expert revealed design and camera highlights of the upcoming flagship, we can confirm that Huawei’s upcoming P40-series phones are set to take on the Samsung Galaxy S20 Ultra and its 100x Space Zoom with gusto.
+There's a new sensor, and an upgraded telephoto camera with a 'periscope' zoom lens.

 Design: curves every which way

 Since the Huawei P8, the company has been pushing the envelope with its design, colors, materials and finishes.
-The P40 Pro looks set to be no exception, with the Huawei product expert all but confirming that the phone would play with materials that have not been used on smartphones before.
-Exactly what those materials are is currently unclear.
+The P40 Pro looks set to be no exception, with the Huawei product expert all but confirming that the phone would use materials that haven't been used on smartphones before – although exactly what those materials are is currently unclear.

-It was rounded on the sides, suggesting a curved display.
-Interestingly, it felt the same at the top and bottom of its screen meaning it was almost pebble-like.

-Additionally we can confirm, the Huawei P40 Pro will not feature a headphone jack.
-There is no tactile speaker grille, and it does have a rectangular camera surround around the back, similar to that of the Galaxy S20.
-It also feels like glass or ceramic, but we can't confirm that yet.
+Additionally, we can confirm that the Huawei P40 Pro will not feature a headphone jack.
+There's also no tactile speaker grille, and it has a rectangular camera block around the back, similar to the one on the Galaxy S20.
+The body feels like glass or ceramic, but we can't confirm what the material is yet.

 Upgrades to the camera